NgBlaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line - Created a Script to display 3rd line of iota file

 7-file - Created a shell script that creates a file

+8-cwd_state - Created a Script to save curr